-Healthcare SEO Fundamentals to Grow Your Medical Practice
+Healthcare SEO Fundamentals To Grow Your Medical Practice

 Many users also take social media reviews into account before scheduling an appointment.

-You want to ensure your social profile is up to date and relevant to your business so users can find and interact with you in a variety of ways.
+You want to ensure your social profile is up to date and relevant to your business so users can find and interact with you in various ways.

 As for links, you also want to make sure that spammy links aren’t potentially hurting your SEO performance.

-Use your favorite link building tool to check your existing link profile and analyze the links that pop up.
+Use your favorite link-building tool to check your existing link profile and analyze the links that pop up.

 Are they all from quality, relevant sources?
 Or do many of them appear to be spam?